 Our intangible assets with definite lives consist primarily of customer-related intangible assets and patents.
-We are amortizing customer-related intangible assets over their estimated useful lives of approximately 13 years.
-We are amortizing patents over their remaining legal lives of approximately 9 years.
+We are amortizing customer-related intangible assets over their estimated useful lives of approximately 12 years.
+We are amortizing patents over their remaining legal lives of approximately 8 years.
 We conduct impairment tests when events or changes in circumstances indicate that the carrying value of these assets may not be recoverable.
+Undiscounted cash flow analyses are used to determine if an impairment exists.
+If an impairment is determined to exist, the loss is calculated based on the estimated fair value of the assets.

 Our intangible assets with indefinite lives consist of trademarks obtained through business acquisitions.
-We do not amortize existing trademarks because we determined their useful lives to be indefinite.
+We do not amortize existing trademarks whose useful lives were determined to be indefinite.
 We conduct impairment tests for other intangible assets with indefinite lives and goodwill at the beginning of the fourth quarter of each year, or when circumstances arise that indicate a possible impairment might exist.